-IHSA Replacement Pricing and Order Form for Additional State Series Awards
+IHSA Replacement Pricing and Order Form for

+Additional State Series Awards

-- ♦ Tournament Hosts DO NOT USE THIS FORM.
-An order form for ties is located in the Manager's Section of the manual.
-Do Not Use the form above. - ◆ Trophy Letters & Figurine Replacement: Schools who need replacement letters or figurine(s) for older model trophies, please contact A & M Products direct at 815-875-2667.
+- ♦ Duplicate/Replacement Awards will only be shipped to the school. - ♦ Duplicate Awards Orders must be approved by the School's Official Representative - ♦ Tournament Hosts DO NOT USE THIS FORM.
+An order form for ties is within the Manual for Schools for each sport. - ♦ Trophy Letters & Figurine Replacement: Schools who need replacement letters or figurine(s) for older model trophies, please contact A & M Products direct at 815-875-2667.